zeenea/connecting-datalakes-to-business-glossaries/CONTRIBUTING.md

 ## Thank You for Contributing
-Thank you for your interest in contributing to our open dataset project **tabular-data-to-business-glossaries-annotation-dataset © 2024 by Zeenea**.
+Thank you for your interest in contributing to our project.
 Your efforts help make data more accessible and useful for everyone!

 With gratitude,